Michdo93/openHAB-Helper-Libraries-MQTT-Event-Bus/README.md

 You can have a look on the master/slave example!

+Also you have to install the MQTT 2.x Binding.
+Go to `PaperUI --> Add-ons --> Bindings --> MQTT Binding --> Install`.
+After that you have to create a connection to the installed Mosquitto Broker with a `MQTT Broker Thing`.
+Go to `Things --> + --> MQTT Binding --> Add manually --> MQTT Broker`.
+At least this thing should contain a `Triggering Channel`.
+The master should have a `Triggering Channel` which should be triggered if the slave send out `commands` and the slave(s) should have a `Triggering Channel` which should be triggered if the master send out `states`.

+Please make sure that the configuration.py uses the `Thing Identifier` as parameter for `mqtt_eb_broker` and the `Channel Identifier` as parameter for `mqtt_eb_in_chan`!

+For a better understanding have a look at the configuration for openHAB 3!

 ### Install the MQTT Event Bus on openHAB 3.x

 The script is adapted from Rich Koshak's [Marketplace MQTT Event Bus Script](https://community.openhab.org/t/marketplace-mqtt-event-bus/76938) from his [openHAB Rules Tools](https://github.com/rkoshak/openhab-rules-tools).
 We adopt a part of it.